matsba/futis-app/README.md

 If you want to test a live version, you can do it by visiting this [link](https://futis-app-test.herokuapp.com/).
 Note however that if you create new account, admin has to accept your registeration.
 You can use test account with username: "testuser", and password: "testpass".

 **Please note:** this project is not ready and is under construction.
+Project is tested only on Firefox.

 ## Technologies